* This is the Professional Version. *

-Paroxysmal nocturnal hemoglobinuria (PNH) is a rare disorder characterized by intravascular hemolysis and hemoglobinuria, the latter accentuated during sleep.
+Paroxysmal nocturnal hemoglobinuria (PNH) is a rare acquired disorder characterized by intravascular hemolysis and hemoglobinuria.
 Leukopenia, thrombocytopenia, arterial and venous thromboses, and episodic crises are common.
 Diagnosis requires flow cytometry.
 Treatment is supportive and with eculizumab, a terminal complement inhibitor.

 Supportive measures include oral iron and folate supplementation and sometimes transfusions.
-Empiric use of corticosteroids (eg, prednisone 20 to 40 mg po once/day) controls symptoms and stabilizes RBC values in > 50% of patients.
+Corticosteroids (eg, prednisone 20 to 40 mg po once/day) can control symptoms and stabilize RBC values in > 50% of patients and can be used when eculizumab is unavailable.
+However, due to the adverse effects of long-term use, corticosteroids should be avoided for chronic treatment.
 Generally, transfusions are reserved for crises.
 Transfusions containing plasma (and thus C3) should be avoided.
 Washing RBCs with saline before transfusion is no longer necessary.
-Heparin followed by warfarin may be required for thromboses but should be used cautiously.
-Most cases can be managed by these supportive measures for years to decades.
+Heparin followed by warfarin or other anticoagulants may be required for thromboses but should be used cautiously.